chai-tang/CISC-327-Andromeda/A1/Test Cases/login_tests.md

 **Test Case R1.1 - If the user hasn't logged in, show the login page**

-//TODO
+Mocking:

+- None

+Actions:

+- open /logout (to invalid any logged-in sessions may exist)
+- open /login
+- validate that the current page is the login page

 **Test Case R1.2 - the login page has a message that by default says 'please login'**

-//TODO
+Mocking:

+- None

+Actions:

+- open /logout (to invalid any logged-in sessions may exist)
+- open /login
+- validate that the current page contains a #message element with text "Please login"

 **Test Case R1.3 - 	If the user has logged in, redirect to the user profile page**

 Mocking:

--Mock backend.get_user to return a test_user instance
+- Mock backend.get_user to return a test_user instance

 Actions:

--open /logout (to invalid any logged-in sessions may exist) -open /login
+- open /logout (to invalid any logged-in sessions may exist)
+- open /login
--enter test_user's email into element #email
+- enter test_user's email into element #email
--enter test_user's password into element #password -click element input[type="submit"]
+- enter test_user's password into element #password
+- click element input[type="submit"]
--open /login again
+- open /login again
--validate that current page contains #welcome-header element
+- validate that current page contains #welcome-header element

 **Test Case R1.4 - The login page provides a login form which requests two fields: email and passwords**

-//TODO
+Mocking:

+- None

+Actions:

+- open /logout (to invalid any logged-in sessions may exist)
+- open /login
+- validate that the current page contains two required input fields with id's #email and #password

 **Test Case R1.5 - The login form can be submitted as a POST request to the current URL (/login)**